Every Twitch Chat Integrated Video Game

 Marbles on Stream by Pixel by Pixel Studios (2018)

-Marbles on Stream is the insanely great digital version of having marble races as a kid.
-There's almost no strategy and almost no skill involved (except for Royale mode), but it is insanely fun and addictive.
+Marbles on Stream is the digital version of having marble races as a kid.
+There's virtually no strategy and no skill involved (except for Royale mode), but it is insanely fun and addictive.
 The game supports up to 900 people in the chat playing at the same time, which is unbelieveable.
 Chat integration is simple - in the lobby, viewers can vote on what game mode and stage they want.
 Then when the game is selected, viewers can type !play to add a marble to the board.
 Once the game begins, it's a mad dash to the finish.
-Highly recommended.
+Absolutely perfect.

 Rimworld - Twitch Stories by finally88 (2018)